 The Board of Directors has adopted a policy that prohibits any business transaction with a value of \$60,000 or more between Entegris and our directors, nominees for director and executive officers or their immediate families.
 In addition, as part of our annual disclosure documentation process we circulate questionnaires to our directors, nominees for director and our executive officers requiring information as to any business transaction with a value of \$60,000 or greater between Entegris and those persons or a member of his or her immediate family.
 The answers to these questionnaires are reviewed for compliance with this policy by management and discussed with the Audit & Finance Committee and our independent registered public accounting firm.
-Since January 1, 2013, there has been no such business transaction between Entegris and any director, nominee or executive officer or member of their immediate family.
+Since January 1, 2015, there has been no such business transaction between Entegris and any director, nominee or executive officer or member of their immediate family.
+In addition, during 2014 the Board of Directors adopted a policy against hedging, pledging and speculative transactions in the Company's stock.
+This policy covers directors, Executive Officers, employees and consultants and prohibits, directly or indirectly engaging in any hedging or monetization transactions with respect to the Company's securities; pledging, hypothecating, or otherwise encumbering shares of the Company's common stock or other equity securities as collateral for indebtedness, or engaging in short-term or speculative transactions in the Company's securities including shortterm trading where the Company's securities are sold within six months following the purchase (or vice versa) and short sales of the Company's securities (i.e., the sale of a security that the seller does not own).